-Grant agreement will be structured as cost reimbursable.
-The FPA may submit invoices (as opposed to proof of payment) to demonstrate incurred costs.
-The FPA should follow other payment provision guidelines enumerated in the grant agreements.
+Grant agreement will be structured as modified cost reimbursable.
+The FPA should follow payment provision guidelines enumerated in the grant agreement.

 CWWCDI Block Grant - Information for Sub-grant Applicants and Recipients Eligible Sub-grant Applicants

 The design of the CWWCDI Block Grant seeks to advance an equitable distribution of funds by allowing as broad a list of eligible subgrantees as possible in the hopes this might invite new or non-traditional clean water partners to participate.
 All applicants are eligible to apply for a capacity support sub-grant from the FPA if they are a listed eligible grantee in the CWIP Funding Policy (see Figure 1 below) and are located in Vermont.